mccraigmccraig/parenjin/README.md

 Parameterisable application Engines for Compojure

-Decompose your application into Engines, then construct Applications by declaratively wiring Engines together with configuration parameters and connectors
+Decompose your application into Enjins, then construct Applications by declaratively wiring Enjins together with configuration parameters and connectors

 This helps with :